iApplePro/macOS-Monterey-Patcher/README.md

 # (Macs Supported by this Patcher for Monterey)

-Macbook Pro Early 2013 13 and 15 inch
+Macbook Pro Late 2013 13 and 15 inch

 Macbook Pro Mid 2014 13 and 15 inch